-- 4. Incidents that involve alleged Maltreatment or Prohibited Behaviour (as those terms are defined in the UCCMS) that occurred or continued as of January 1, 2023 involving a UCCMS Participant must be reported to the OSIC (www.sportintegritycommissioner.ca/report) and will be addressed pursuant to the OSIC's policies and procedures. - 5.
-Incidents that involve alleged Maltreatment or Prohibited Behaviour that occurred before January 1, 2023 may be reported to the OSIC; however, the OSIC shall determine the admissibility of such complaints in accordance with the relevant and applicable OSIC Guidelines regarding the initial review and preliminary assessment, and the matter may only proceed pursuant to the OSIC's procedures with the express consent of the Parties involved where the Parties have not been designated by Freestyle Canada as a UCCMS Participant.
+- 4. Any incident that involves alleged Maltreatment or Prohibited Behaviour (as defined in the UCCMS) and an Abuse-Free Sport Participant must be reported to the OSIC www.sportintegritycommissioner.ca and will be addressed pursuant to the OSIC's policies and procedures. - 5.
+Notwithstanding the requirement in Section 4 above, the OSIC shall determine the admissibility of complaints related to any incidents that involve alleged Maltreatment or Prohibited Behaviour that occurred before January 1, 2023 in accordance with the relevant and applicable OSIC Guidelines regarding the initial review and preliminary assessment, as well as the terms of the Abuse-Free Sport Participant Consent Form.